- Licenced Business Rescue Experts

 Examples of where claims may arise against directors for not acting appropriately are as follows:-

 - Wrongful Trading: If you are to form the opinion that your company is at risk of insolvency, it is imperative that you obtain immediate advice.
-If it is considered that you knew or ought to have known that there was no reasonable prospect of your company avoiding insolvent Liquidation, then you may be held personally liable for any loss suffered by the company or creditors, as a result of you failing to act appropriately in your financial dealings.
+If it is considered that you knew or ought to have known that there was no reasonable prospect of your company avoiding insolvent company liquidation, then you may be held personally liable for any loss suffered by the company or creditors, as a result of you failing to act appropriately in your financial dealings.